-The park features an indoor museum that is currently open seven days a week from 8:30 am-4:30 pm.
+The park features an indoor museum that is currently open Monday to Friday from 9 a.m.-4:30 pm.

 The indoor museum features rooms dedicated to the Military Branches of service, a collection of Balsa wood models donated by a local gentleman, and a NASA exhibit that tells all about space exploration.
 Pets on leashes are allowed outside, not inside.

 413 W Mercury Blvd, Hampton, 23669

 The Casemate Museum is open from 10:30 a.m. to 4:30 p.m., Tuesday through Sunday.
 Admission is free and the facility is handicapped accessible.
 Guided tours for pre-formed groups of 10 or more (school groups grade 3 and above) are available with a two-week notice.